nnstreamer/nnstreamer/Documentation/component-description.md

     - text/x-raw.
 Users should specify the byte size of a single tensor frame with the property ```input-dim```.
 Needs more test cases.
   - Binary (stable)
     - application/octet-stream.
 Stream pipeline developer MUST specify the corresponding type and dimensions via properties (input-dim, input-type)
+  - You may add subplugins of converters.
+However, as of 2020-01-10, we do not have any converter subplugins released although we do support them.
+Users may add such subplugins in run-time.
+    - Planned: flatbuffers, protobuf
 - [tensor\_filter](../gst/nnstreamer/tensor_filter)
   - Main (stable)
     - Supported features